 Being a custom design ideally, the Jolene should fit perfectly.
 If it does not then I advise sending them back or having your ear impressions redone.

 In the case of this sample, the fit is simply superb.
-I say that with respect to my older Layla design which had quite a snug or tight but accurate fit.
-This time the balance between accuracy, comfort, and the seal is brilliant with a level of attenuation I normally associate with balanced armature only designs.
+I say that concerning my older Layla design which had quite a snug or tight but accurate fit.
+This time the balance between accuracy, comfort, and the seal is brilliant with a level of attenuation I normally associate with balanced armature-only designs.